rashidkhalil9182/rashid-khalil/README.md

 These are technologies I have used as a Developer

-- Frontend: HTML, CSS, JavaScript, React, WordPress
+- Frontend: HTML, CSS, JavaScript, Angular,Typescript
 - Backend: PostgreSQL, MySQL, Express, NodeJs, .Net Core, Strong Loop Back

 ### Soft Skills